After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 I am more than happy with it.

 My friend somewhat agrees with me.

-I’m only saying “somewhat” because on his high-tech 55-gallons fish tanks he runs the Fluval and the Finnex separately.
+I’m only saying “somewhat” because on his high-tech 55-gallon fish tanks he runs the Fluval and the Finnex separately.
 Both his tanks are performing super well.

 According to his personal experience (which I think is tremendous, he’s really advanced when it comes to high-tech stuff), the lights share the first place.

-I totally trust him on that one, seeing how his plants dominate the aquarium space provided.
+I totally trust him on that one for a tank that’s 21 inches deep, seeing how his plants dominate the aquarium space provided.

 It’s honestly up to you, both will do the job.

-The top LED choice for a 55-gallon reef tank
+The top LED lights for a 55-reef tank

-For a 55-gallon reef aquarium, I only have one recommendation that will cover all types of corals.
-And no it will not cost you $500.
+For a 55-gallon reef aquarium, I only have one recommendation for an LED light.
+And you could grow all types of corals under it.
 Get this.
-End of question.
-I’ve had huge success with this rather inexpensive fixture:
+I’ve had huge success with the VIPARSPECTRA LED light and on top of that it is a rather inexpensive fixture.

-The MarsAqua, believe it or not, will do a fantastic job at growing soft and hard corals alike.
-Given how expensive marine LEDs can get, I have no idea how the manufacturers were able to pull that one off.
+The VIPARSPECTRA, believe it or not, will do a fantastic job at growing soft and hard corals alike.
+Given how expensive saltwater LED lights can get, I have no idea how the manufacturers were able to pull that one off.